ReidMason/homelab/ansible/roles/hashicorp-vault/README.md

 4. You can rename this policy to something more meaningful if you want.
 5. Select `Edit entry`
 6. Under `Policies` you can attach the policy you just created.

+### Troubleshooting

+If your `clustersecretstore` is not connecting then there's a problem with authentication between vault and the kubernetes cluster.
+If the `clustersecretstore` is connecting then auth is working and it's likely a policy issue.